clairemuthoni/clairemuthoni/README.md

 * ⚡ Funfact : Im a recreational runner.
 ***
 ## ✨ Interests
-* IoT devices and technology
+* Data Science and Machine Learning
 * LLM's and utilizing them to solve real world problems
 * AI Agents and automation of repititive tasks
 ***